ranveersequeira/mira-my-jira-/README.md

 # Project Management App with Next.js, Prisma, and PostgreSQL
 This is a full-stack project management application built with Next.js, Prisma, PostgreSQL, and TypeScript.
-The app allows users to create projects, assign tasks to team members, and track progress.
+The app allows users to create projects, assign tasks to team members, and track progress.(WIP)

 ### Demo Account